An easy, tried and true recipe for homemade sauerkraut. The perfect way to turn humble cabbage into something truly special!

-There I felt right at home although sadly their prices didn’t quite allow me to fully set up camp there.
-This Russian sauerkraut recipe was one of the first things I made when Brad and I got married and I finally had a kitchen of our own.
-I was really nervous making my first batch.
+This Russian sauerkraut recipe was one of the first things I made when I got married and finally had a kitchen of my own.
+I was really nervous making my first batch!

-I call this recipe Russian sauerkraut for the lack of a better word an English speaking audience would be familiar with.
-I suppose kimchi would be a better one to fully describe what it is but I don’t want you to think the recipe is Korean.
+I call this recipe Russian sauerkraut for the lack of a better word.
+Sauerkraut is the word an English speaking audience would be familiar with.
+However, with the recent rising interest in fermentation a lot more people are experimenting with soured foods.

-Essentially ‘kvashenaya kapusta’ is cabagge and carrots fermented in naturally occurred lactobacillus, the same bacteria found in yogurt and other cultured products.
+Essentially ‘kvashenaya kapusta’ is cabbage and carrots fermented in naturally occurred lactobacillus, the same bacteria found in yogurt and other cultured products.

-Sauerkraut is something Russian, Ukrainians and Belorussians have enjoyed for centuries.
-It is eaten cold as a salad, it is delicious and contains gut-healthy bacteria as well as insane amount of vitamin C.
+Sauerkraut is something much of Eastern Europe has enjoyed for centuries.
+It is eaten cold on it’s own or in a salad or could be added to hot food such as this beef and cabbage soup “shchi”.
+It is delicious and contains gut-healthy bacteria as well as insane amount of vitamin C.

 I haven’t made sauerkraut for years but decided to bring it back into our diet in attempts to lead a healthier lifestyle.
-Interestingly enough I did it for the health reasons but as soon as I had the first spoonful I remembered just how much I loved the taste and especially this Russian sauerkraut and beet salad here!!!
+Even though I did it for the health reasons as soon as I had the first spoonful I remembered just how much I loved the taste!

 Once I made it I couldn’t stop making it!!
 I hope this will be your experience as well!!